 You will make mistakes and that’s OK.
 Learning takes time and you’ll get there.

-This is by no means a complete list of every term ever — but we’ve narrowed down fairly common LGBTQ+ terms you’ll hear around the community and in the media.
+This is by no means a complete list of every term ever — but we’ve narrowed down fairly common LGBTQ2S+ terms you’ll hear around the community and in the media.